davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 ## What is SEO?

 SEO stands for search engine optimization.
-It means optimizing your web site to improve how it shows up in search results.
+It means optimizing your web site to improve how it shows up in organic search results.
+Organic search results are search results that are not paid for and are different than paid search results.
 These days, at least in the US, the most important search engine by far is google, so the majority of your efforts when it comes to SEO for the US market should be focused on google search.

-The most important aspect of SEO is doing work that results in your site ranking near the top of the list of google search results.
+The most important aspect of SEO is doing work that results in your site ranking near the top of the list of organic google search results.
 There are other aspects of SEO too, though, such as shaping how your business and web site information shows up in search results.
 For example, you can affect what the search result for your business actually says and how it's displayed on the search engine results page (SERP).
 You can also influence how your business or web site shows up in a google maps search.

+## What's the difference between SEO, PPC, and SEM?

+SEM stands for search engine marketing, and PPC stands for pay per click.
+The term SEM (or search engine marketing) is sometimes used more broadly to mean increasing visibility in both paid and organic (or unpaid) search results.
+It's also sometimes used to refer, either in whole or in part, to paid-for search marketing.
+PPC (or pay per click) is a type of paid-for digital advertising.

+A digital marketing strategy can often involve efforts to gain business by both paid and organic search.

 ## What are the Most Important Parts of SEO?

 The three most important components in any SEO strategy are the following: